BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 Instead, we can identify common patterns in the name of the genome files and execute `makeblastdb` in a loop.

-> What is one pattern that is common in all the genomes file??
+> What is one pattern that is common in all the genome files?
 > <details>
 > <summary></summary>
 > The extension - ‘.fasta’.